squalou/simple-gpg-mail-sender/README.md

 # simple-gpg-mail-sender

-a python minimalistic tk gui for sending securely crypted attachements
+a python minimalistic tkinter GUI for sending securely crypted attachements

 ## security for noobs

 Imagine a non-technical person, wanting to send to you securely a document.
 Say .. your grandmother, or some of you customers depending on the situation.

-For those situation, here's a quick and not-so-dorty solution.
+For those situation, here's a quick and not-so-dirty solution.

 - customize two lines in this project to fit you needs ( = your GPG key id, your associated email)
 - install gpg on the person's computer (windows / linux tested)
 - install this python script on the computer (see below)
 - run it, add a file, send, done !

-The idea here is to have one custome tool dedicated to send emails securely to ONE recipient, hardcoded in the tool ... because it's my usecase.
+The idea here is to have one tailor-made tool dedicated to send emails securely to ONE recipient, hardcoded in the tool ... because it's my usecase.

 ## disclaimer

-target audience was initially french only, so most mesasges are hardcoded in french.
+Target audience was initially french only, so most messages are hardcoded in french.
+Deal with it.

+It's not nice, maybe even on the ugly side, probably full of issues and limitations, but works for me and is straightforward to use.
+Mission accomplished :)

 ## prerequisites for you : the email recipient